ricpol/pygrister/doc/intro.rst

 Record format in Pygrister.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pygrister puts extra effort into uniforming the APIs for record manipulation.
+Pygrister puts extra effort in uniforming the APIs for record manipulation.
 The original Grist API has a few ways to describe a list of records, depending on the case.
 In Pygrister, a record is *always* a ``{col: value}`` dictionary, and a list of records is a ``list[dict]``.
 This is true for both input parameters